kv9898/shiny_sortable/README.md

 # Shiny-sortable

-A Python library to add SortableJS widgets to Shiny UI.
+A Python library to add SortableJS widgets to Shiny UI, which is a Python wrapper of the [SortableJS](https://github.com/SortableJS/Sortable) library.

 # Install
 ```